 Samsung pulls BTS-branded products from online Chinese platforms

-The furore facing the South Korean technology group Samsung came after BTS band maker Kim Nam-joon, known as RM, commented on the 70th anniversary of the Korean war.
+The furore facing the South Korean technology group Samsung came after BTS band member Kim Nam-joon, known as RM, commented on the 70th anniversary of the Korean war.
 Photograph: EPA

-Samsung has pulled products branded with K-pop superstars BTS from online platforms in China after a band member’s comments on the Korean war sparked anger among Chinese internet users.
+Samsung has withdrawn products branded with K-pop superstars BTS from online platforms in China after a band member’s comments on the Korean war sparked anger among Chinese internet users.

-The furore facing the South Korean technology group came after Kim Nam-joon, known as RM, commented on the 70th anniversary of the Korean war after BTS won an award for promoting relations between South Korea and the US from the Korea Society, a New York-based non-profit organisation.
+The furore facing the South Korean technology group came after Kim Nam-joon, known as RM, commented on the 70th anniversary of the Korean war after BTS won an award for promoting relations between South Korea and the United States from the Korea Society, a New York-based non-profit organisation.

 “We will always remember the history of pain that our two nations shared together, and the sacrifices of countless men and women,” Mr Kim said.